DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 #### Session 2

-**Review.**
+**Review.**  Sketch brief answers.
+Feel free to consult your neighbor.

 Concepts.
-Explain each of the following in as simple terms as possible:
+Explain what each of the following does:
 * `x = 107.3`
 * `x = x**2`
 * `'this'` and `"this"`